qdrant/landing_page/qdrant-landing/content/documentation/frameworks/langchain4j.md

 - `YOUR_COLLECTION_NAME`: Use our [Collections](/documentation/concepts/collections) guide to create or
   list collections.
-- `YOUR_HOST_URL`: Use the REST URL for your system.
-If you used the [Quick Start](/documentation/quick-start/) guide, it may be http://localhost:6333.
-If you've deployed in the [Qdrant Cloud](/documentation/cloud/), you may have a longer URL such as `https://example.location.cloud.qdrant.io`.
+- `YOUR_HOST_URL`: Use the GRPC URL for your system.
+If you used the [Quick Start](/documentation/quick-start/) guide, it may be http://localhost:6334.
+If you've deployed in the [Qdrant Cloud](/documentation/cloud/), you may have a longer URL such as `https://example.location.cloud.qdrant.io:6334`.
 - `YOUR_API_KEY`: Substitute the API key associated with your configuration.
 ```java
 import dev.langchain4j.store.embedding.EmbeddingStore;